Low Libido in Men:

 Treatment which works: what’s the best way of improving low libido?

 There are many different ways to treat low libido, and no single approach is right for everyone.
-The options below work in different ways, and the most effective treatment depends on a clear understanding of why the problem has developed.
+The most effective treatment depends on a clear understanding of why the problem has developed.

 What Is the Best Treatment for Low Libido in Men?